JuliaPlots/StatsPlots.jl/README.md

 ## groupapply for population analysis
-There is a groupapply function that splits the data across a keyword argument "group", then applies "summarize" to get average and variability of a given analysis (density, cumulative and local regression are supported so far, but one can also add their own function).
+There is a groupapply function that splits the data across a keyword argument "group", then applies "summarize" to get average and variability of a given analysis (density, cumulative, hazard rate and local regression are supported so far, but one can also add their own function).
 To get average and variability there are 3 ways:

 - `compute_error = (:across, col_name)`, where the data is split according to column `col_name` before being summarized. `compute_error = :across` splits across all observations.
 Default summary is `(mean, sem)` but it can be changed with keyword `summarize` to any pair of functions.